optimizely/akamai-edgeworker-starter-kit/README.md

     npm install
     ```

 8. Add your Optimizely SDK key and flag in [src/main.js](src/main.js).
+Your SDK keys can be found in the Optimizely application under **Settings**.

 9. Build the bundle.